Lesson 6 of 7 - Learn how to parent effectively

 Pause, breathe and notice your thoughts and feelings.
 Option - journal about filling out this work-sheet while your reactions are fresh.

-Note - there are many points of view about the "right" reasons to conceive or adopt a child.
-The rea-sons with italic numbers above are unwise in my opinion (are apt to cause significant future personal and couple stress), and are often signs of psychological wounds and unawareness.
+There are many points of view about the "right" reasons to conceive, foster, or adopt a child.
+The reasons with italic numbers above are unwise in my opinion (are apt to cause significant future personal and couple stress).
+They are often signs of inherited psychological wounds + unawareness.

 Recap

-This worksheet exists because of epidemic U.S. personal and social problems caused by unqualified child conceptions and ineffective parenting.
-These result from - and cause - the public's tolerance for the unseen [wounds + unawareness] cycle which stresses most American families.
+This worksheet exists because of widespread personal and social problems caused by unqualified child conceptions and ineffective parenting.
+These result from - and cause - the public's tolerance for the unseen [wounds + unawareness] cycle which stresses many families in global cultures.

-The worksheet and linked articles offer committed adult couples a way to assess whether they're well-prepared to conceive or adopt and raise a child together.
-The worksheet starts by defining the prob-lem and a "wise child-conception decision."
-Then it proposes requisites couples must have to evaluate the short and long-term pros and cons of conception or adoption wisely, and adds two checklists.
+The worksheet and linked articles offer committed adult couples a way to assess whether they're well-prepared to raise a child together.
+The worksheet starts by defining the problem and a "wise child-conception or adoption decision."
+Then it proposes requisites couples must have to evaluate the short and long-term pros and cons of conception or adoption wisely, and closes with two checklists.

-Premises underlying this worksheet are that there is a wise time to conceive or adopt, and wise reasons to do so.
-Another premise is that for best odds of healthy conception and/or adoption decisions, couples need to have made three wise commitment decisions first, with their true Selves guiding them each.
-This Lesson 6 worksheet complements three others designed to help average couples make such decisions.
+Premises underlying this worksheet are that there is a wise time to conceive, foster, or adopt, and wise reasons to do so.
+Another premise is that for best odds of healthy conception and/or adoption decisions, couples need to have made three first, with their true Selves guiding them each. wise commitment decisions This Lesson 6 worksheet complements three others designed to help average couples make such decisions.

 Pause, breathe, and reflect - why did you read this article?
 Did you get what you needed?
 If not, what do you need?
 Who's answering these questions - your true Self, or ''someone else''?